learnpixelart/pixelart.js/README.md

 New to (Secure) Ruby?
 See the [Red Paper](https://github.com/s6ruby/redpaper)!

-# (Secure) Ruby to Solidity Cross-Compiler Cheat Sheet / White Paper
+# (Secure) Ruby to Solidity (Source-to-Source) Cross-Compiler Cheat Sheet / White Paper

 ## By Example